Stratus3D/teal/README.md

 No known issues.
 If you see something that could be improved feel free to open an issue on GitHub ([https://github.com/Stratus3D/teal/issues](https://github.com/Stratus3D/teal/issues))

 ## Contributing
-Feel free to create an issue or pull request if you see something that could be improved.
+Feel free to create an issue or pull request if you find a bug or if you have additional assertions that you would like to be included in this library.